-Donít sell yourself short come tax time.
+Don’t sell yourself short come tax time.
 Get the most out of your Airbnb deductions with these top tax tips.
 Follow these tips to make tax time a breeze and maximize your deduction.
-If you’re earning rental income, you canít afford to miss it.
+If you’re earning rental income, you can’t afford to miss it.

 Best Tax Tips for Airbnb

-If you earn over $20,000 in a calendar year and have completed 200 or more transactions, most home-share platforms will issue a 1099-K. They also report your rental income to the IRS.
-Keep track of your earnings on the platforms to ensure that your tax filings match the numbers that the IRS has.
+To receive a 1099-K, you must earn over $20,000 in a calendar year, and you must have completed 200 or more transactions.
+Airbnb will also report your rental income to the IRS, so make sure you keep track of your earnings and deductions to make sure that your records match what the IRS has.

 How Short-Term Rental Hosts Are Taxed